vtandon1204/V_Bot/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue.svg) ![NLP](https://img.shields.io/badge/NLP-Natural%20Language%20Processing-brightgreen.svg) ![Pyttsx3](https://img.shields.io/badge/pyttsx3-Text%20to%20Speech-orange.svg)

-V_Bot is a voice-activated AI assistant that can handle your day-to-day tasks.
-From responding to voice commands to automating processes, V_Bot is designed to make life easier.
+V-Bot is a voice-activated AI assistant that can handle your day-to-day tasks.
+From responding to voice commands to automating processes, V-Bot is designed to make life easier.

-🚀 **Empower your desktop with V_Bot** and bring seamless task automation with speech recognition, NLP, and more!
+🚀 **Empower your desktop with V-Bot** and bring seamless task automation with speech recognition, NLP, and more!

 ---